qtyra/smart-persistence.nvim/README.md

 ## Features

-- Sessions are loaded based on the global working directory instead of the window/tab one.
+- Sessions are loaded and saved based on the global working directory instead of the window/tab one.
-- Save different sessions based on to the git branch.
+- Different sessions are saved based on the git branch.
 - Support session restore at startup.

 ## Installation